krenalis/krenalis/doc/src/destinations/google-analytics.md

 ### Add a Google Analytics data destination

-Before you can add a Google Analytics data destination, you need to create a private key in your Klaviyo account:
+Before you can add a Google Analytics data destination, you need to create a private key in your Google Analytics account:

 1. Log in to your <a href="https://360suite.google.com/" target="_blank">Google Analytics</a> account.
 2. Click **Admin** at the bottom left of the page.